Skip to main content

 Mode of study

-BA (Hons) Cordwainers Footwear and Accessories runs for 90 weeks in full-time mode.
-It is divided into 3 stages over 3 academic years.
+BA (Hons) Cordwainers Footwear and Accessories run for 90 weeks in full-time mode.
+It is divided into three stages over three academic years.
 Each stage lasts 30 weeks.

 Contact us